mufkuw/m-paperless/docs/development.md

     development.
 -   `docker/` - Files required to build the docker image.

-## Contributing to Paperless-ngx
+## Contributing to M-Paperless

-Maybe you've been using Paperless-ngx for a while and want to add a feature or two, or maybe you've come across a bug that you have some ideas how to solve.
+Maybe you've been using M-Paperless for a while and want to add a feature or two, or maybe you've come across a bug that you have some ideas how to solve.
 The beauty of open source software is that you can see what's wrong and help to get it fixed for everyone!